JungPham/ui-api-automation-framework-demo/README.md

 * Cucumber for Java - https://plugins.jetbrains.com/plugin/7212-cucumber-for-java
 * Gherkins - https://plugins.jetbrains.com/plugin/9164-gherkin
 ## 4. Test cases automated
-We will have many cases to test this function, I picked one testcase to automate it.

 **TC01: Verify that user should be able to insert a single record of working class hero into database via an API**